 Then, I programmed a quick platformer engine.
 Nothing special, although I did everything in the “step” event instead of keyboard events, because keyboard events like to conflict with one another.
 Which means that you would stop for a short amount of time when you jumped.
 Kinda inconvenient, considering how chaotic this game is.

 Next, I began level design.
 I made a quick introductory level, featuring 0 moving parts.
 A lot of people had problems with this level.
 Failure, because you have to beat it to play the rest of the game (non-linear level path: level designer’s worst nightmare).
 As a result, people didn’t like it.
 I thought it was rather easy, although having played the game untold amounts of times, and having 3 years of platformer-game experience, that probably wasn’t a very good judgement difficulty-wise.
-I also made a wall tileset so platforms wouldnt’ just float there (although they do in later levels ).
+I also made a wall tileset so platforms wouldnt’ just float there (although they do in later levels :P).

 The next level introduced a gimmick used throughout the entire game: spinning sawblades!
 Whee!
 I tried to “time” the sawblades so you came up to them when they were out of the way, although this proved to be a difficult task because I could only start them at 90 degree intervals.
 Also, so that the sawblades wouldn’t spin off of an imaginary pivot point, I made a tileset that allowed me to make pipes.
 Snazzy!